-- 55. Rumania's rulers have spent the last year, and particularly the last several months in a house-cleaning campaign.
-Since the removal of two Politburo members in mid-1957, four alternate Politburo members, regional and local officials, and many ordinary party members have been purged. - 56.
-Harsher policies were applied in several fields.
-A decree of July 21st introduced a number of severa and arbitrary penalties into the Penal Code: e.g. the death sentence for contacting foreigners with a view to "engaging the state in a declaration of neutrality" and stricter penalties for the distribution of forbidden publications and for violence and threats against officials.
-Attacks were made on "liberal judges" and "bourgeois-minded" laywers were disbarred.
-The regime repeatedly threatened writers, artists, and others for straying from the party line.
-Repressive measures against the Churches were taken and priests arrested. - 57.
-Several thousand Jews were allowed to leave Rumania for Israel.
+58. Harsher policies were applied in several fields.
+A decree of July 17th introduced a number of severe and arbitrary penalties into the Penal Code: e.g. the death sentence for contacting foreigners with a view to "engaging the State in a declaration of neutrality", and stricter penalties for the distribution of forbidden publications and for violence and threats against officials.
+Attacks were made on "liberal judges" and "bourgeoisminded" lawyers were disbarred.
+The régime repeatedly threatened writers, artists, and others for straying from the Party line.
+O'Repressive measures against the Churches were taken and priests arrested.

+59. Several thousand Jews were allowed to leave Rumania for Israel.
 In September pressure was put on hundreds of foreign nationals to take Rumanian citizenship or to leave the country.
-Both measures may have been due to the régime's nervousness about security.
+Both measures may have been due to the régime's nervousness about gecurity.

-58. To some extent, Rumania has increased its cultural and economic contacts with the West.
+Contracts with the West.
 Rumanian officials continue to stress their desire for trade with non-bloc countries and some success has been achieved in this field.

-BULGARIA

-- 59. The Seventh Congress of the party was held in June, the keynote being anti-revisionism.
-The directives then issued have led to the strengthening of party discipline and the intensification of ideological and party action among the masses.
-Curbs on intellectuals have continued.
-Economic and administrative measures have been taken to step up the drive against corruption and waste.
+61. The Seventh Congress of the Party was held in June, the keynote being anti-revisionism.
+The directives then issued have led to the strengthening of Party discipline and the intensification of ideological and Party action among the masses.
+Depression of the intellectuals has continued.
+Economic and administrative measures have been taken with a view to effect'vely eliminating corruption and waste.
 Even the death penalty is envisaged under certain circumstances.
-The control exercised over those responsible for administration at all levels has been reinforced. - 60.
-Changes in the Council of Ministers included the replacement of General Panchevski, the Minister of Defence, following criticism of political indoctrination work in the armed forces.
-Chervenkov relinquished the Ministry of Education, but retained the Deputy Premiership, and probably continues to play a key rôle behind the scenes. - 61.
-Bulgaria continues to lead the Satellites in the field of collectivisation and is currently proceeding to regroup the co-operatives into large territorial units with particular emphasis on the creation of large units: 92% of the arable land is now collectivised.
-In the field of industrial production, the government has ambitious plans: the five-year plan has become a three-year plan and the targets set for 1962 are now set for 1960. - 62.
-Bulgaria's economy is being integrated more and more with that of the Soviet bloc and of the USSR in particular, the trend being for Bulgaria to specialise in the production of ores, tobacco, wine and consumer goods. - 63.
-The quarrel between Yugoslavia and Bulgaria, apart from its ideological aspect, has assumed a special character now that Sofia has once more raised the Macedonian question.
+The control exercised over the responsible authorities at different levels has been reinforced.

+62. Changes in the Council of Ministers included the replacement of General Panchevski, the Minister of Defence, following criticism of political indoctrination work in the armed forces.
+Chervenkov relinquished the Ministry of Education, but retained the Deputy Premiership, and probably continues to wield power behind the scenes.

+63. Bulgaria continues to lead the bloc in the field of E collectivisation with particular emphasis on the creation of S large units; 92% of the arable land is now collectivised.
+In The field of industrial production, the Government has ambitious o plans: the Five-Year Plan has become a Three-Year Plan and the objectives established for 1962 are to be reached in 1960.

-ALBANIA
+64. Bulgaria's economy is being integrated more and more with that of the Soviet bloc and of the USSR in particular, the trend being for Bulgaria to specialise in the production of ores, tobacco, wine and consumer goods.

+65. The quarrel between Yugoslavia and Bulgaria, apart from its ideological aspect, has assumed a special character now that Sofia has raised the Macedonian question.

+ALB NI

-- 64. Purges have taken place in the higher ranks of the police and Army, the effect of which is reported to be the elimination of certain people who maintained relations with the "Titoists" condemned in 1956.
+66. Purges have taken place in the higher ranks of the police and army to rid them of all persons having entertained relations with the "Titoists" condemned in 1957.
 Yugoslav families have been deported from the Tirana area.
 Albania has participated with special enthusiasm in the campaign against Yugoslav revisionism.
-The leaders have raised the question of the Albanian minorities of Montenegro; of Kosmet and of Macedonia. - 65.
-The number of Soviet advisers seems to have increased particularly in industrial enterprises.
+The leaders have raised the question of the Albanian minorities of Montinegro and Kosmet.

+67. The number of Soviet advisers seems to have increased both in the army and in the security services of the Ministry of the Interior.